Radiation therapy for vulvar cancer

 - to control symptoms of advanced cancer (palliative treatment).

 This is the most common type of radiation therapy for vulvar cancer.
-You will lie on a treatment table while a machine, called a linear accelerator, directs radiation towards the areas of the vulva that are affected or at risk.
-EBRT is usually given daily, Monday to Friday, over 5–6 weeks.
+You will lie on a treatment table while a machine, called a linear accelerator, directs radiation towards the affected areas of the pelvis.
+EBRT is given daily, Monday to Friday, over 5–6 weeks.
 The exact number of sessions you have will depend on the type and size of the cancer.
 Each session takes about 20 minutes.

-Radiation therapy to the vulva and groin is painless, but it can cause side effects.
-External beam radiation therapy will not make you radioactive.
+Radiation therapy to the vulva and groin doesn’t hurt, but it can cause short-term and long-term side effects.
+EBRT will not make you radioactive.
 It is safe for you to be with other people, including children, after your treatment.

-Also called brachytherapy, this delivers radiation therapy to the tumour from inside your body.
-It is not used often for vulvar cancer.
+Also called brachytherapy, this delivers radiation therapy directly to the tumour from inside your body.
+It is rarely used for vulvar cancer.
 For more on this, see Radiation therapy for vaginal cancer.